liamsegura/shipfast-nextjs-nextauth-mongodb/README.md

 ### Setting Up Google Client

-   Go to the Google Cloud Console.
+   Go to the Google Cloud Console.<br>
-   Create a new project or select an existing project.
+   Create a new project or select an existing project.<br>
-   Navigate to the Credentials page.
+   Navigate to the Credentials page.<br>
-   Click Create Credentials and select OAuth 2.0 Client IDs.
+   Click Create Credentials and select OAuth 2.0 Client IDs.<br>
-   Configure the OAuth consent screen.
+   Configure the OAuth consent screen.<br>
-   Set the application type to Web application.
+   Set the application type to Web application.<br>
-   Add http://localhost:3000 to the Authorized JavaScript origins.
+   Add http://localhost:3000 to the Authorized JavaScript origins.<br>
-   Add http://localhost:3000/api/auth/callback/google to the Authorized redirect URIs.
+   Add http://localhost:3000/api/auth/callback/google to the Authorized redirect URIs.<br>
-   Click Create and copy the Client ID and Client Secret to your .env.local file.
+   Click Create and copy the Client ID and Client Secret to your .env.local file.<br>

 ### Setting Up MongoDB URI

-   Go to MongoDB Atlas.
+   Go to MongoDB Atlas.<br>
-   Create a new cluster or use an existing cluster.
+   Create a new cluster or use an existing cluster.<br>
-   Click Connect and follow the instructions to allow your IP address and create a database user.
+   Click Connect and follow the instructions to allow your IP address and create a database user.<br>
-   Copy the connection string and replace <username>, <password>, and <dbname> with your MongoDB credentials and   database name.
+   Copy the connection string and replace <username>, <password>, and <dbname> with your MongoDB credentials and database name.<br>
-   Add the connection string to your .env.local file as MONGODB_URI.
+   Add the connection string to your .env.local file as MONGODB_URI.<br>